 The Monitor initiates a connection request to the Reporter and receives a pairing request from the Reporter.
 The app_sec_rcv_enc_req_cb() function in the user_sm_callback.c file handles the pairing and encryption requests from the BLE Stack.
-In the TK_REQ function branch, the statement "tk = 123456" sets the pin code as "123456".
+In the TK_REQ function branch, the statement tk = 123456 sets the pin code as 123456.

-- 1. Download ble_app_pxp_reporter_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
-Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 3.
+- 1. Download ble_app_pxp_reporter.bin to an SK Board through GProgrammer. - 2.
+Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart. - 3.
 Enable scanning on GRToolbox, and tap and connect to the device advertising as "Goodix_PXP". - 4.
-Enter "123456" in Pin Code on the phone to complete pairing and bonding. - 5.
+Enter 123456 in Pin Code on the phone to complete pairing and bonding. - 5.
 Take the phone far away from the board until the phone is disconnected from the board. - 6.
 You can view the Link Loss Alert Message in the Receive Data pane on GRUart.